andreichis97/WSTBPMN/Installation_instructions.md

 ADOxx comes with 2 parts: ADOxx Development Toolkit and ADOxx Modeling Toolkit.

 The WSTBPMN_v3.abl file needs to be imported in the ADOxx Development Toolkit as a new library and then a user must be created and assigned to it.
-The Scripts folder contains all the files that implement the functionalities of the modeling tool such as generating Turtle code from diagrams.
+The Scripts folder contains all the files that implement the functionalities of the modeling tool such as generating Turtle / TRiGcode from diagrams.
 After the folder is downloaded, in the ADOxx Development Toolkit the following actions need to be done:

 1) Select the "Library Management" tab
 2) Click on "Settings"